sahu00001/Introduction-to-R/README.md

 # Introduction to R

-Welcome to the repository where I share my master's work, showcasing one of the first projects where I was introduced to **R programming**.
-This project combines statistical concepts and programming to provide hands-on experience with **simple linear regression** (SLR) and **bootstrapping** techniques.
-It serves as a foundational exercise for anyone new to R or looking to strengthen their understanding of these concepts.
+This project combines statistical concepts with hands-on programming to provide practical experience in simple linear regression (SLR) and bootstrapping techniques.
+It serves as an excellent foundational exercise for beginners in R or anyone aiming to strengthen their understanding of these essential concepts.

 ---